rootxsudip/Java-Web-Dev/JSP tags.md

 These are some of the most important JSP tags used in developing dynamic web applications.
 They allow you to mix Java code with HTML or XML templates to create dynamic content and functionality.
 The choice of tag depends on the specific requirements of your application and your coding style.

-#### Example: Show random and date using jsp - page directives and include
+#### Example 1: Show random and date using jsp - page directives and include
 index.jsp
 ```
 <%@page contentType="text/html" pageEncoding="UTF-8" %>